-There are many types of Parapet walls, and mostly they are used for the aesthetical purpose in the structures.
-Parapet walls provide an attractive look to the structures.
+There are many types of Parapet walls, and mostly they are used for the aesthetic purpose in structures.

 Parapet walls are generally made up of Reinforced cement concrete (R.C.C), Brick masonry, and Steel.

-The Need of Parapet Wall
+Why Need of Parapet Wall?

 The terrace of the buildings is used for various purposes such as sitting, walking, and other leisure activities.